-What is a VPN Kill Switch and Why Do You Have To Use One?
+What Is a VPN Kill Switch & Why You Have To Use One in 2021

 With the state of the internet these days, you would be doing yourself a disservice if you do not protect yourself in some way.
 One of the best ways to stay secure is through using a VPN.
 A VPN (short for Virtual Private Network) is an app that encrypts and strengthens your internet network.
 That way, every signal and data proceeding from and to your device is protected.

 With a VPN, you will be largely unhackable, especially with providers that encrypt users’ data using the AES 256-bit encryption model.
 However, there are brief spells where a window of opportunity opens up for hackers and cybercriminals.
 These are usually in the instances where your VPN connection fails while you use the VPN service.
 In this discussion, we examine one potent tool you can use to stay safe even in such situations.